instecinc/pyinstec/README.md

 controller.is_connected()
 ```

 For the majority of users running the library on Linux, the designated Ethernet port is 'eth0'.
-In cases where a different Ethernet port is utilized to connect with the controller, modify the ETHERNET_PORT constant.
+In cases where a different Ethernet port is utilized to connect with the controller, modify the ETHERNET_PORT constant to the desired port.
 For example, to switch the Ethernet port to 'eth1':
 ```python
 instec.connection.ETHERNET_PORT = 'eth1'